-The International Bottom Trawl Survey (IBTS) in Division IIIa is part of the IBTS surveys in the North Sea.
+The International Bottom Trawl Survey (IBTS) in Division 3.a is part of the IBTS surveys in the North Sea.
 The survey started out as the International Young Herring Survey (IYHS) in 1966 with the objective of obtaining annual recruitment indices for the combined North Sea herring populations (Heessen et al., 1997).
 It has been carried out every year since.
 The survey is considered fully standardized from 1983 onwards, when it became known as the International Bottom Trawl Survey (IBTS).
 Examination of the catch data from the 1st quarter IBTS showed that these surveys also gave indications of the abundances of the adult stages of herring, and subsequently the catches have been used for estimating 2-5+ ringer abundances.
 The surveys are carried out in 1st quarter (February) and in 3rd quarter (August-September).
-During the HAWG 2002 the IBTS survey data (both quarter) were revised from 1991 to 2002 and was deemed unfit as indices for the WBSS, however, as part of the WKPELA benchmark the suitability of these indices were re-evaluated.